Enzymes

 Carboxylester hydrolases (lipases, phospholipases and galactolipases) convert the fats and fat-like substances naturally present in flour, as well as added lipids, into more easily emulsifiable substances (e.g. mono- and diglycerides).
 This process leads to advantages that make it possible to reduce the use of emulsifiers or dispense with them altogether.
 The enzymes ensure more stable doughs and breads with appealing volume and uniform texture.

-Glucose oxidase (Alphamalt Gloxy)
+Glucose oxidases (Alphamalt Gloxy)

 Proteases (Alphamalt Pro)